danielballan/jupyterhub-share-link/README.md

 3. Install the labextension and the server extension into the user environment.

     ```
+    # Disable the default share-file extension and register our custom one.
+    jupyter labextension disable @jupyterlab/filebrowser-extension:share-file
     jupyter labextension install jupyterhub-share-link-labextension
     pip install jupyterhub-share-link-labextension
     jupyter serverextension enable --py jupyterhub_share_link_serverextension --sys-prefix